Why Probate Takes Time in California Probate Cases

 Probate does not move based on urgency or intention.
 It moves through a defined legal sequence.
 Each step depends on the one before it, and that structure determines the pace at which the estate can move forward.

-Understanding why probate takes time depends on recognizing that not all delays come from the same cause.
+Understanding why probate takes time requires recognizing that not all delays stem from the same cause.
 In some cases, the timing is built into the structure of probate itself.
 In others, the process may feel slow even when everyone involved is cooperating and in agreement.
-And in some situations, what appears to be a delay may actually be a stall caused by something incomplete.
-These situations can feel similar, but they are not the same, and understanding the difference can help you better interpret what is happening in your specific case.
+In some situations, what appears to be a delay may actually be a stall due to an incomplete condition.
+These situations can feel similar, but they are not the same.

 Why Probate Follows a Fixed Sequence